sequelize/sequelize-auto/README.md

       -a, --additional  Path to a json file containing model definitions (for all tables) which are to be defined within a model's configuration parameter.
 For more info: https://sequelize.readthedocs.org/en/latest/docs/models-definition/#configuration
-      -t, --tables      Comma-separated names of tables to import -C, --camel       Use camel case to name models and fields
+      -t, --tables      Comma-separated names of tables to import -C, --camel       Use camel case to name models and fields -n, --no-write    Prevent writing the models to disk.

 ## Example